 I discovered yoga in a 1979 Runner's World article while training for cross country.
 I followed the directions and tried all the postures because the author promised improved strength, flexibility, and injury prevention.
 It was just a handful of postures: warrior, triangle, cobra, downward dog, and child pose, but I immediately felt calmer, more present, and more alive.

 In the years that followed I attended classes with a variety of teachers and was certified as a Kripalu Yoga Instructor in 1990.
-I continue to study many forms of yoga and learn from all of my teachers and students.
+I continue to study yoga history and philosophy and learn from every experience as a teacher and student.
 Now at sixty, my classes are moving meditations designed to build awareness through breath and sensation.
-I teach an eclectic mix of many traditions, but my aim is to guide you to your own deep well of gratitude, compassion, self-acceptance.
+I teach an eclectic mix of many traditions, but my aim is to guide you to your own deep well of gratitude, compassion, and self-acceptance.
 Click here to learn more about me.